 Through various references, it is clear that the current credit lending system is broken due to various reasons.
-[30], [31] Within their research, Kumar Arun, Garg Ishan, and Kaur Sanmeet [32] demonstrated that it is indeed possible to use machine learning to predict loan approval odds.
-Machine Learning can determine new relationships that a person would never think to test.
+Within their research, Kumar Arun, Garg Ishan, and Kaur Sanmeet [9] demonstrated that it is indeed possible to use machine learning to predict loan approval odds.
+Social media data can create bias against one group in the society and can affect banks financial decision towards this group [?], [10]-[28].
 This is the legality of ethics of using machine learning.
 Another such attempt is done by Mridul Bhandari, using IBM Watson technology suite.
-[33]

-Similarly, there are other studies that have identified other factors other than credit score that could foster the inclusion of information that will impact creditworthiness [34].
+Similarly, there are other studies that have identified other factors other than credit score that could foster the inclusion of information that will impact creditworthiness.
 This can include data points such as payment of utility bills, rent, and personal habits.
-[35]